 Notes

-- Take this sauce over the top by making ricotta cheese at home!
-Trust us, it’s SO easy and so much better than store bought!
+- Take this sauce over the top by making ricotta cheese at home — it’s so thick and creamy!

-- Sauce can be frozen for up to 3 months.
+- The pasta sauce can be frozen for up to 3 months.

 Wow this was the best lamb ragu I’ve ever had.
 The flavors are perfection.